-Infrared CCTV cameras (sometime know as IR cameras) have sensors that can detect the faintest amount of reflected light in the infrared spectrum and can use it to produce a black and white image, as you can see above.
+Infrared night vision cameras (sometime know as IR cameras) have sensors that can detect the faintest amount of reflected light in the infrared spectrum.
+They use these sensors to produce a black and white image, as you can see above.
 Most camera manufacturers offer infrared cameras within their range and they include Hikvision (below left) and Avigilon (below right).

 Low light CCTV cameras can magnify the limited light available in semi-dark conditions and use it to produce a colour image.
-At Intellisec our most popular low light CCTV cameras are the Hikvision Darkfighter (below left) and the Bosch Starlight (below right).
+At Intellisec our most popular low light CCTV cameras are the Hikvision Darkfighter series (below left and extreme right) and the Bosch Starlight series (below right).